 Because solar photovoltaic and thermal systems are dependent on regular access to sunlight, they will not be practical for all locations depending on orientation to the sun and tree cover.
-To determine your rooftop's solar potential and to see where solar systems have been stalled elsewhere in the District, consult the interactive tool in the Resources Chapter.
+To determine your rooftop's solar potential and to see where solar systems have been stalled elsewhere in the District, consult the interactive tool in Section VI.